lamhq/tech-notes/pages/data-engineering/pyspark/dataframe.md

 # DataFrame

-## Overview

-A DataFrame is a distributed dataset comprising data arranged in rows and columns with named attributes.

-It shares similarities with relational database tables or R (Python) data frames but incorporates sophisticated optimizations.

-## Use cases

-- Structured Data: data that hase well-defined schema (CSV, Parquet, JSON)
-- SQL-Like Queries: DataFrames provide a SQL-like API
-- Optimized Execution Plans: DataFrame queries are optimized resulting in efficient execution plans.
-- Integration with Spark Ecosystem: DataFrames seamlessly integrate with other Spark components like Spark SQL, MLlib, and GraphX.

 ## Dataframes vs RDDs

 **API Complexity**:
 - RDDs have a lower-level API.
 - DataFrames provide a higher-level API.